 - Specialist EAL teachers and bi-lingual support staff, who can often support children in their home language and liaise with parents who may not speak English themselves

 - Learning mentors support black children who may be underachieving or at risk of underachieving in the classroom

 - Workshops for parents to help improve understanding of how to support their children’s learning and to use their many strengths and talents to support the school.
-For example in the “Story Sack” work workshops parents have designed and produced some very valuable resources that support the literacy, maths and RE curriculum

 - A welcoming environment to parents with coffee mornings, displays celebrating our families links around the world and the different languages they speak, a stay and play group, regular opportunities to speak to teachers and senior leaders in the school

 - A well resourced culturally diverse curriculum that includes many opportunities to promote positive images of the families within our school’s community